-3B.
-(1) The officials and experts of the United Nations or any specialized 40 agency, organization or representative of a state participating in an international conference or meeting convened in the Republic shall for the duration of such conference or meeting enjoy such privileges and immunities as-

-(a) are specifically provided for in the Convention on the Privileges and Immunities of the United Nations, 1946, or the Convention on the Privileges and Immunities of the Spesialized Agencies, 1947, as the case may be, in respect of the participation in conferences and meetings;
+- 6. (1) The officials and experts of the United Nations, of any specialised agency and of any organisation, and representatives of any state, participating in an international conference or meeting convened in the Republic enjoy for the duration of the conference or meeting such privileges and immunities as- - (a) are specifically provided for in the Convention on the Privileges and 45 Immunities of the United Nations, 1946, or the Convention on the Privileges and Immunities of the Specialised Agencies, 1947, as the case may be, in respect of the participation in conferences and meetings;

-(b) are specifically provided for in any agreement entered into for this 50 purpose; or

-(c) may be conferred on any of them by virtue of section 4(2).

-(2) The Minister shall by notice in the Gazette recognise a specific conference or meeting for purposes of subsection (1).".
+- (b) are specifically provided for in any agreement entered into for this purpose; or - (c) may be conferred on any of them by virtue of section 7(2). - (2) The Minister must by notice in the Gazette recognise a specific conference or meeting for the purposes of subsection (1).